aleshaleksey/fansys23/12-equipment-economy.md

 | Sailing ship (small)   | 4800       | 92                    | yes       | yes        | yes    |
 | Sailing ship (carrack) | 12600      | 92                    | no        | yes        | yes    |

 **Cart**: A light, two or four wheeled wooden cart, usually without an awning.
 Typically a cart is 5x10ft long and can house 8 passengers and 2 drivers, transporting up to 4000lb, but no more than the drag weight of the beasts of burden pulling it.
 Carts can typically travel on, and off, road.
-The speed of a wagon is 30ft on road and 20ft off road.
+The speed of a cart is 30ft on road and 20ft off road.
 A cart can traverse difficult terrain at 5ft per round.
 A cart weighs 200lb.

 **Wagon**: A heavy, four wheeled cart, usually with an awning.
 A wagon typically is 5x15ft in length, 10ft in height and can house 12 passengers and 2 drivers, transporting up to 8000lb, but no more than the drag weight of the beasts of burden pulling it.
 Wagons can typically travel on, and off, road.
 The speed of a wagon is 25ft on road and 15ft off road.
 A wagon cannot traverse difficult terrain.
 A wagon weighs 800lb.

 **War chariot**: This is a light, two wheeled platform (5x5ft) that carries a driver and up to 2 passengers.
 In combat it can carry a driver and a single medium sized combatant.
 A combatant riding on chariot may use unwieldy and heavy weapons as if they were standing on flat, open terrain (if space permits).
 A chariot with one horse can travel at 40ft, with 2 horses - 50ft, with 4 horses - 60ft.
 A chariot can be driven off road.
 It can traverse difficult terrain at 10ft.
 A chariot weights 80lb.

 **Carriage**: A carriage is a closed wagon approximately 12ft in length and 6ft in width.
 For combat purposes it takes up 2 squares.
 A carriage can house up to 6 passengers inside, as well as up to 4 crew. a carriage drawn by 2 horses (a pair) has a speed of 30ft, by 4 horses - 40ft, by 6 horses - 50ft.
-Travels cannot travel faster than their beasts of burden, unless travelling down hill.
+Carriages cannot travel faster than their beasts of burden, unless travelling down hill.
 Carriages can only travel on roads or relatively flat, solid ground, albeit at half speed.
 They are seldom suitable for cross country driving.
 A carriage weights 1800lb.

 **Canoe**: A canoe is a light, narrow rowing boat that can carry up to 4 medium sized humanoids.
 It has a speed of 50ft, a length of 12-18ft, and a weight of 40lb.
 A canoe has a durability of 2 and a damage reduction of 1 against physical and cold damage.